-Update August 2021: The Haas-Lilienthal House is offering docent-led tours every Saturday and Sunday from 12:00 PM – 3:00 PM.
+Update November 2021: The Haas-Lilienthal House will be open for tours each Saturday and Sunday in November except November 6 & 13 (closed for private events).
 See the TOURS page on the Haas-Lilienthal House website for more information.
 No reservations necessary except for parties 10 or more.

 Mark your calendars for these upcoming events!

 Heritage in the Neighborhoods: Visitacion Valley Town chat + history walk

 When: Thursday, December 9, 2021 (virtual) and Saturday, December 11, 2021 (in-person)